Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Computing MLR statistics

+Standard techniques for ``spike-and-slab" models \citep{mcculloch1997} allow us to compute the MLR statistics from Ex. \ref{ex::sparsegam} in $O(n_\sample n p)$ operations (assuming $\sum_{j=1}^p k_j = O(p)$)---see Appendix \ref{appendix::gibbs} for review.
+This cost is cheaper than computing Gaussian MX or FX knockoffs, which requires $O(n p^2 + p^3)$ operations.
+Fitting the LASSO has a comparable cost, which is $O(n_\sample n p)$ using coordinate descent or $O(n p^2)$ using the LARS algorithm \citep{efron2004}.

 Lastly, we can easily extend this algorithm to binary responses.
-In particular, using standard data augmentation strategies developed in \cite{albertchib1993, polygamma2013}, we can compute Gibbs updates in the same computational complexity when $\P(Y = 1 \mid X) = s\left(\sum_{j=1}^p \phi_j(X_j)^T \beta\upj \right)$, where $s$ is either the probit or logistic link function.
-See Appendix \ref{appendix::gibbs} for further details.
+In particular, using techniques from \cite{albertchib1993}, we can compute Gibbs updates in the same computational complexity when $P\bayes(Y = 1 \mid X) = \Phi\left(\sum_{j=1}^p \phi_j(X_j)^T \beta\upj \right)$, where $\Phi$ is the Gaussian CDF (see Appendix \ref{appendix::gibbs} for details).